-A Novel Multifactorial Approach to Developing Mild Laundry Detergents and Assessing Their Relative Mildnes
+A Novel Multifactorial Approach to Developing Mild Laundry Detergents and Assessing Their Relative Mildness

 December 2017 | Volume 16 | Issue 12 | Original Article | 1235 | Copyright © 2017

-Joseph F. Fowler Jr. MD,a Matthew J. Zirwas MD,b Lisa Napolitano BS,c Meghan Russell BS,d and Janet Coope-Epstein PhDd
+Joseph F. Fowler Jr. MD,a Matthew J. Zirwas MD,b Lisa Napolitano BS,c Meghan Russell BS,c and Janet Coope-Epstein PhDc

-aUniversity of Louisville and Division of Occupational Medicine at the University of Kentucky, Louisville, KY bMount Carmel East and West Hospitals, Columbus, OH; Private Practice, Columbus, OH cReckitt Benckiser; Montvale, NJ dThe Sun Products Corporation, a Henkel Company; Stamford, CT
+aUniversity of Louisville and Division of Occupational Medicine at the University of Kentucky, Louisville, KY bMount Carmel East and West Hospitals, Columbus, OH; Private Practice, Columbus, OH cThe Sun Products Corporation, a Henkel Company; Stamford, CT

 INTRODUCTION: Dermatologists are becoming more aware of the irritant and allergic potential of laundry detergents that incorporate harsh surfactants and potentially sensitizing ingredients.
 It is difficult however for the physician to distinguish one laundry detergent from another because the only distinguishing feature advertised tends to be the lack of dyes and fragrances.